vycdev/until-christmas-twitter-bot/README.md

-# first-of-the-month-twitter-bot
+# until-christmas-twitter-bot
-A twitter bot that tweets once a month with a funny video.
+A twitter bot that tweets daily how many days are left until christmas.